-- To not consume food or drink in ANY SP session, unless required by the scenario.
-SPs may only bring a water bottle into a scenario. - To leave personal effects out of sight within the room and should not be used at any time.
+- To not consume food or drink in ANY SP training or encounter, unless required by the scenario.
+SPs may only bring a water bottle into an encounter.
+Snacks may be consumed on a break. - To leave personal effects out of sight within the room and should not be used at any time.
 Alternatively, personal effects may be left in the SP Lounge. - To turn off all cell phones and electronics during clinical encounters and OSCEs; vibrate mode is not acceptable.
-Violation of this rule may result in dismissal from our program and are not negotiable.
-Any SP expecting an important telephone call while on duty is welcome to leave his/her telephone with staff and, depending on the nature of the incoming call, will be notified at the first available opportunity at the discretion of Clinical Skills Program Coordinator.
-Cell phones and tablets may ONLY be used for reviewing case notes during training.

-- To maintain good hygiene, proper grooming, and cleanliness at all times.
+Violation of this rule may result in dismissal from our program and is not negotiable.
+Any SP expecting an important telephone call while on duty is welcome to leave his/her telephone with staff and, depending on the nature of the incoming call, will be notified at the first available opportunity at the discretion of SPP Coordinator.
+Cell phones and tablets may ONLY be used for reviewing case notes during training. - To maintain good hygiene, proper grooming, and cleanliness is expected.
 SPs may find themselves in poorly ventilated exam rooms for long periods of time.
-For the comfort of our learners, faculty and staff, please come freshly showered, but without heavy perfumes or scents. - To understand and agree that the following activities are expressly prohibited: - $\circ$ $\;$ Drinking alcohol or consuming drugs prior to or during the sessions. - Drinking alcohol or consuming drugs during and prior to an activity sponsored by a client outside NOSM.
+For the comfort of our learners, tutors, and staff, please come freshly showered, but without heavy perfumes or scents. - To understand and agree that the following activities are expressly prohibited: - Drinking alcohol or consuming drugs prior to or during the sessions. - Drinking alcohol or consuming drugs during and prior to an activity sponsored by a client outside NOSM U.